keras-team/keras-io/examples/vision/md/video_transformers.md

 </div>
 **Note**: This model has ~4.23 Million parameters, which is way more than the sequence model (99918 parameters) we used in the prequel of this example.
-This kind of Transformer model works best with a larger datseta and a longer pre-training schedule.
+This kind of Transformer model works best with a larger dataset and a longer pre-training schedule.

 ```python